 Hubsan Zino Mini Pro Short Review

-The Hubsan Zino Mini Pro is a lightweight drone that weighs less than 250 grams and comes with some amazing features.
-It has an HD camera capable of recording in 4k and capturing 48MP images.
+The Hubsan Zino Mini Pro is a lightweight drone that weighs less than 250 grams and comes with some cool features.
+It has an HD camera capable of recording 4k video footage and capturing 48MP images.
 The drone also comes with a front and back obstacle avoidance system and has an official flight time of 40 minutes Other features include intelligent flight mode, optical flow sensor, dual GNSS receiver and cinematic flight mode.

 - 1/1.3-inch CMOS sensor

 Hi and welcome to this review of the new Hubsan Zino Mini Pro drone, is this a legitimate alternative to the DJI Mini 2 or the Mavic Mini?
 Find out in this detailed review.

 Hubsan are a well-known drone brand and mainly sell low cost drones and they are very popular with beginner drone pilots.
 Their Zino range of drones are a little more expensive because they come with more advanced technological features such as dual GNSS receivers, 4K camera, autonomous flight modes and a longer flight time.

 The Hubsan Zino Mini Pro is their latest drone and from the initial reviews, it looks like Hubsan have another winner.

 As you shall see from its design and features, the Hubsan Zino Mini Pro is a direct competitor to the DJI Mini series of drones, specifically the newer Mini 2 and in many ways, the Zino Mini actually comes out on top when you compare some of their features.

 So, does the Zino Mini Pro live up to its hype and can it challenge DJI in the Mini drone market?
 Read the full review and find out.